Madoshakalaka/trunk-compress/README.md

 }
 ```

-# Features

-- It won't compress video and audio in the `assets` folder, it guesses the filetype through the suffix.
-- It won't compress images in the `assets` folder, except svgs.
-- It attaches hashes to the compressed asset files, when it runs again, it will compute the hashes of the identity files.
-Remove only outdated compressed files, and avoid re-compressing already compressed files.
-- The smart behavior above also works for files packed by trunk.
-- Comes with a `/version` endpoint that returns the hash of the frontend.
-- By using `/version` and SSE, we provide a frontend `use_reload` yew hook that will reload the page after a disconnect to the backend.
-This is ideal to reload your deployed apps when a new version is deployed to your production backend.
-It can also be used in development for hot-reloading.

 # Serve the files

 Look at the `tower` service called `serve_yew::ServeYew` that serves this directory structure, which can be integrated to an axum service by: